Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: Introduction

-While micromechanically-inspired fault models such as the CNS model have made significant strides, their ability to represent the response of the same gouge material under loading conditions that differ from direct fault shear has not been tested, leaving questions about the their ability to robustly represent the material.
+While micromechanically-inspired fault models such as the CNS model have made significant strides, their ability to represent the response of the same gouge material under loading conditions that differ from direct fault shear has not been tested, leaving questions about their ability to robustly represent the material.
 For example, a general physical model should be capable of representing the response of the same gouge material under isotropic loading, triaxial shear conditions, or even the dependence of fault friction on the reversal of the slip velocity that may happen during an earthquake.
-While specifically tailored for fault shearing, such cyclical conditions should engage gouge elasticity that is not accounted for in both rate-and-state and micromechanically-inspired friciton laws.
+While specifically tailored for fault shearing, such cyclical conditions should engage gouge elasticity that is not accounted for in both rate-and-state and micromechanically-inspired friction laws.
 Similarly, most existing fault friction laws tend to focus exclusively on inelastic slip behaviour, ignoring the initial elastic response of the material prior to the establishment of mature shear response.
 Therefore, the scope of these previous models cannot be easily extended to explain questions regarding the genesis of frictional faults.
-Finally, it is also important to note that these models have not fully addressed how the frictional behaviour depends on the thickness of the slip layer, despite experimental and in-situ evidence for this effect \cite<e.g.,>[among others]{byerlee1976note, 93JB03361, 2011JB008264, evans1990thickness, JB095iB05p07007, einat2011friction,scuderi2014physicochemical, lyu2019mechanics, bedford2021role}.
+Finally, it is also important to note that these models have not fully addressed how the frictional behaviour depends on the thickness of the slip layer, despite experimental and in-situ evidence for this effect \citep[e.g.,][among others]{byerlee1976note, 93JB03361, 2011JB008264, evans1990thickness, JB095iB05p07007, einat2011friction,scuderi2014physicochemical, lyu2019mechanics, bedford2021role}.